 I cannot reproduce the full boot pool issue, perhaps that should be a different issue.

-#5 Updated by Eric Loewenthal almost 3 years ago
+#5 Updated by Eric Loewenthal about 3 years ago

 William: Could you guys go through every call of volume.delete() and make sure that they're not relying on defaults?
 That is, if you haven't already.

 At that point, Allan Jude's fix from the other day should be free from side-effects, too, and mitigate the damage in this sort of scenario in new code.